 “Why am I reading this even, who does not know how to lace hiking boots,” is what you are probably telling yourself.
 Yes, we all think and know that there is nothing as simple as tying laces.
-I mean it is just a matter of flip and ties right?
-Well, you’ll be petrified know that most of the people who gallivant in boots hardly know how to tie their shoes, especially the hikers.
+I mean it is just a matter of flips and ties, right?
+Well, you’ll be petrified to know that most of the people who gallivant in boots hardly know how to tie their shoes, especially the hikers.

-In regards to knotting and lacing hiking shoes the norm is different compared to that of lacing normal boots.
-One has to assure that their feet are fastened securely in those hiking boots to prevent blisters and slippery, while considering your foot’s dimension and swelling places.
+In regards to knotting and lacing hiking shoes, the norm is different compared to that of lacing normal boots.
+One has to assure that their feet are fastened securely in those hiking boots to prevent blisters and slippery ones while considering your foot’s dimension and swelling places.

-Contemplating of tying normal shoes will make you feel as if how to lace hiking boots will be overwhelming, and complicated.
+Contemplating tying normal shoes will make you feel as if how to lace hiking boots will be overwhelming, and complicated.
 It is not.
-It is all about listening and comprehending your body then giving it its requirements which can be done via lacing hiking boots.
+It is all about listening and comprehending your body than giving it its requirements which can be done via lacing hiking boots.

 After thorough research about boot lacing techniques, which some were tried then only the best methods were enlisted below.